 After our Vacanze Romane, we are writing this post in order to help other couples organize their 3 days in Rome.

 First things first: booking place to sleep.
-Very happy to have chosen the Termini area to stay, as there are means of transport to take you wherever you want, straight and fast.
+Very happy to have chosen the Termini area to stay.
+It has means of transport to take you wherever you want, straight and fast.

 If you plan to visit the Vatican museum, then you should definitely book it online, even if you pay 4€ extra.
 At least you’ll be able to skip the long line.